PabloBotas/adaptivePT/README.md

 # Adaptive Proton Therapy

-This code adapts the energy of the spots/layers in an attempt to keep planned dose levels to patients taking the specific geometry of a given fraction into account.
+This code adapts the position, energy and weight of beamlets to keep planned dose levels to patients taking the specific geometry of a given fraction into account.

-Patient geometry may change due to positioning or weight loss.
-Adaptive therapy is then desired to correct these effects in a daily basis.
 The code reads a patient directory structure as given by MCAuto-Astroid to get the necessary treatment parameters.

 ## List of tasks:
-- [ ] Figure out what is messing up the results
+- [ ] None at the moment
-- [ ] Study distribution of changes to spots and collapse them to meaningful clusters

 ### Some details about the implementation